|

 Of course the Frankenlab HAS 220v but I have no 220v UPSs available.
 It would suck to have

+most of the system stay up but lose a bunch of drives every time the power hick-ups.
 So looking at ways to use two 110v UPSs to get 220v.
 Shouldn't be a problem with the power

 on as the UPS will lock frequency to the grid.
 As long as they are locked to the grid (and